 - 1.1 The Police Community is committed to the maintenance of the highest levels of honesty and integrity, and to the prevention of; corrupt; dishonest; unethical or unprofessional behaviour.
-The purpose of the ACPO / ACPOS National Vetting Policy for the Police Community, hereafter referred to as the NVP, is to support that commitment by creating an understanding of the principles of vetting in the police community, thereby establishing uniformity in vetting procedures. - 1.2 A consistent application of this NVP will allow police officers, police staff, partner agencies, contractors, or other non-police personnel, to transfer or operate within different forces1 or agencies with a minimum of duplication of vetting procedures, whilst maintaining high professional standards. - 1.3 Personnel Security Vetting is an important process for enhancing the integrity and security of the police community.
+The purpose of the ACPO / ACPOS National Vetting Policy for the Police Community, hereafter referred to as the NVP, is to support that commitment by creating an understanding of the principles of vetting in the police community, thereby establishing uniformity in vetting procedures. - 1.2 A consistent application of this NVP will allow police officers, police staff, partner agencies, contractors, or other non-police personnel, to transfer or operate within different forces or agencies with a minimum of duplication of vetting procedures, whilst maintaining high professional standards. - 1.3 Personnel Security Vetting is an important process for enhancing the integrity and security of the police community.
 However, it is based on a 'snapshot in time' and must form part of a wider ongoing protective security regime. - 1.4 Following the HMIC report 'Raising the Standard' it is the view of both the ACPO and ACPOS Professional Standards Committees that each force should have a central Force Vetting Unit.
-In addition, they should appoint a Force Vetting Officer to co-ordinate and control all vetting processes within their force and to adhere to the ACPO / ACPOS NVP. - 1.5 This policy identifies the minimum standards that forces should adopt to ensure a consistent approach across the Service.
-It will only be fully effective if it is adopted by all forces.
+In addition, they should appoint a Force Vetting Officer to co-ordinate and control all vetting processes within their force and to adhere to the ACPO / ACPOS NVP.
+To maintain an appropriate level of security and confidentiality it is recommended that both the Force Vetting Units be accommodated in secure offices and should be colocated with, and form part of, the Professional Standards Department.
+Personal vetting files should be held securely and separately from personnel files (whether manual or electronic).
+In all cases, direct liaison with Professional Standards Intelligence Units is recommended. - 1.5 This policy identifies the minimum standards that forces should adopt to ensure a consistent approach across the Service.
+It will only be fully effective if it is adopted by all forces. - 1.
+6 The National ACPO Vetting Policy takes cognisance of the Threat, Vulnerability and Impact Assessments highlighted in HMG Information Assurance Standards, CESG Memoranda / Good Practice Guides and other HMG Information Assurance policy / minimum standards as well as the SOCA assessment on corruption. - 1.7 The vetting policy and SOP's use those factors to assist in decision making when considering granting, refusing, withdrawing or limiting security clearance at all vetting levels. - 1.8 Risk is the product of the three factors Threat x Vulnerability x Impact to individual forces and the police service as a whole.